-Chemical structure includes: a ureido ring, a tetrahydrothiophene ring and a valeric acid substitute.
+The chemical structure includes: a ureido ring, a tetrahydrothiophene ring, and a valeric acid substitute.

 Currently, additional studies are being done to evaluate its role in helping to maintain blood sugar levels.

 – Royal jelly